Valid model-free spatial prediction: Acknowledgments

 \section{Acknowledgments}

+The authors thank the reviewers for their thoughtful and critical comments on a previous version of the manuscript.
 HM (DMS--1638521) and RM (DMS--1811802) are supported by the National Science Foundation.
-BJR is supported by the National Institutes of Health (R01ES031651 and R01ES027892) and King Abdullah University of Science and Technology (3800.2).
+BJR is supported by the National Institutes of Health (R01ES031651 and R01ES027892), the National Science Foundation (DMS--2152887) and King Abdullah University of Science and Technology (3800.2).